rike14/project_pizza/README.md

     [Documentation Postgres](https://www.postgresql.org/docs/)

-    Open Pgadmin (or whatever you prefer) and create a database with the name of your choice, in the image below I created a database with the name "pizzaria", then you create a ".env" file like ".env.example".
+    Open Pgadmin (or whatever do you prefer) and create a database with the name of your choice, in the image below I created a database with the name "pizzaria", then you create a ".env" file like ".env.example".

     ![.env](/public/images/database.png)